visual-storytelling-design

 Guardrails

-This skill DOES: Provide narrative structure, annotation techniques, scrollytelling patterns, framing guidance, story templates, and quality checklists for data storytelling.
+Scope: This skill provides narrative structure, annotation techniques, scrollytelling patterns, framing guidance, story templates, and quality checklists for data storytelling.
+It does not implement code, evaluate general usability, teach cognitive theory, or check for misleading patterns.